pvcraven/arcade_book/source/labs/lab_09_sprites_and_walls/sprites_and_walls.rst

   and :ref:`list_wall_placement` for ideas.
 Just DON'T do the same thing as examples.
 Make it your own.

+* Step 4: Update the graphics.
+Use multiple types of blocks for the walls.
+  (See note below.)
+  Change the character.
+This is worth 4 points, one point for each graphic used that wasn't part of the base example.
+Remember to put a quick citation in your program just before you load graphics or sounds.

 .. note::
   If you have more than one type of wall block, that's great.
 But you don't need more than one wall list.
 The physics engine requires all walls be kept in the same list.

-* Step 4: Update the graphics.
-Use multiple types of blocks for the walls.
-Maybe change the character.
-This is worth 4 points, one point for each graphic used that wasn't part of the base example.
-Remember to put a quick citation in your program just before you load graphics or sounds.
 * Step 5: Add coins (or something) for the user to collect.
 4 points, based on the complexity of the coin layout.
 Remember, you can place coins like we placed wall blocks.
 If you randomly place coins, you might end up with coins on top of walls.
-See the "Important Part" around line 75 or so of the example
+See the "Important Part" around line 83 or so of the example
   `sprite_no_coins_on_walls.py <http://arcade.academy/examples/sprite_no_coins_on_walls.html>`_
   for how to avoid this.